Long-Term Disability Insurance For Police Officers

 Types of Long-Term Disability Insurance For Police Officers

 The amount of money you receive will depend on the policy you are claiming insurance benefits through.
+Typically, you will have either an “own” occupation policy or an “any” occupation policy.

 “Own” occupation long-term disability policies will classify you as disabled and eligible for benefits if your injuries or conditions prevent you from continuing your own work as a police officer.
 While your skills may translate to other occupations, “own” occupation policies will continue to pay benefits through the stated date if you cannot complete all duties of your previous job.
 In certain situations, you can continue to work and use your skills and abilities in another occupation without losing benefits.
 However, other policies might only pay if you remain unemployed.
 Your long-term disability insurance attorney will thoroughly describe your benefits and the conditions you must meet in order to keep receiving them.